 Watch the Video: The Future of First 5 Sacramento.

-To support system’s change efforts the Commission created a Sustainability Committee, developed a Policy Platform, created a Policy and Advocacy Protocol and integrated sustainability planning into its strategic direction with the goal of sustaining children’s health, development, and family empowerment outcomes and the systems that promote them.
+To support system’s change efforts the Commission created a Sustainability Committee, developed a Policy Priorities, created a Policy and Advocacy Protocol and integrated sustainability planning into its strategic direction with the goal of sustaining children’s health, development, and family empowerment outcomes and the systems that promote them.

 The Commission’s Sustainability Committee, established June 2016, was charged with developing a Systems Sustainability Plan (SSP) to outline ways that the Commission can act to sustain programs, services and outcomes impacting children 0 - 5 and their families.
 The Commissions 2018 Strategic Plan identifies several result areas as having the potential to be more sustainably impacted by a policy change or systemic improvement versus direct service investments.
 The SSP defines strategies for these specific result areas as well as overarching strategies that apply to all result areas.
 The plan includes strategies aimed to: